 Chesterfield FC's Roll of Honour

 The Chesterfield Supporters Club set out in 2014 to build a Memorial Garden at the Proact Stadium.
 One purpose of this was to honour those former Chesterfield players who gave their lives in the service of their country.
-To find out more about the Memorial Garden and how you can help it come to fruition, please follow this link.
+To find out more about the Memorial Garden project was carried through to completion and how you can help with its maintenenace and development, please follow this link.

 There isn't a family in this country which hasn't been shaped in some way by the loss of loved ones in war, and the family that is our football club has given up its share of players and officials to the greater good.
 In tribute, we list them here.

 Chesterfield-born Arthur Revill joined The Spireites from the local Stonegravels Red Rose club in 1911, playing for three seasons at full-back before joining Rotherham Town in 1914.
 He had seen service with the Grenadier Guards before the war and was called back to the colours in 1914, joining the second battalion.
 Posted to France as part of the British Expeditionary Force, he was wounded in action during the Battle of Loos, and died of his wounds on 29th September 1915.
 Arthur is buried at Lapugnoy, in France.